GuiBo79/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ## 7.Test on New Images

-All the images were downloaded from internet and ajusted to 32 X 32 whith ShotWell
+All the images were downloaded from internet and ajusted to 32 X 32 whith ShotWell just using the CRÔP tool, no further treatment was done.
+Was already expected that differences in constrast and brightness could make more difficult to predict the correct sign.
+Fortunately for the downloaded images the predictions were 100% correct, probably due the good quality of the images.